All Episodes

 And they told me one thing out there that I have never forgotten.

-So I was replacing Morton Downey Jr., who had been fired for telling an ethnic joke and then refusing to apologize for it as an ethnic joke about a member of the city council out there who was of Asian descent.
+So I was replacing Morton Downey Jr., who had been fired for telling an ethnic joke and then refusing to apologize for it.

-And he uh he refused to apologize.
+And he refused to apologize.

-And they brought me in there and they said, Look, we want controversy.
+And they brought me in there and they said, look, we want controversy.

 I mean, we don't shy away from it at all.

-You gotta be who you are.
+You had to be who you are.

-Because there's so many people that just say whatever they think is outrageous just to uh just to draw attention.
+And I've never forgotten that because there's so many people that just say whatever they think is outrageous just to draw attention.

-And I'm I'm sure a lot of you have seen all of this happen in your own life too.
+And I'm sure a lot of you have seen all of this happen in your own life too.

-I had to be able to put my hand, my finger, on X number of dollars I was generating.
+I had to be able to put my hand, my finger on X number of dollars I was generating.

-Now that would buy me insurance against the occasional rating fall, you know, rating books or the vagaries of these things back then were crazy.
+Now, that would buy me insurance against the occasional rating fall, you know, rating books or the vagaries of these things back then were crazy.

-Well, yeah, it'll be on a week, we're gonna put it on a website.
+Well, yeah, it'll be on a week.

-Oh, yeah, we'll put we'll we'll link to it.
+Oh, yeah, we'll link to it.

 It's audio only.